Itineraries: Quick Guide to 3 Days in Athens, Greece

 If you have to make any exceptions to the trip, do not skip out on this one!
 You have two hosts / skippers and if you book the semi-private, like I did, opportunity to meet new people!
 Private and full day tours are also available.
 Learn more here >>

-I stayed at the Athinais Hotel, which was just a quick metro right from everything worth seeing, located in the heart of Athens next to Mavili square.
-The hotel provided full-service amenities like complimentary breakfast (really delicious buffet-style), as well as a cafe open all day.
+While in Athens, I stayed at the Athinais Hotel, which was just a quick metro right from everything worth seeing.
+It was located in the heart of Athens next to Mavili square and provided full-service amenities like complimentary breakfast (really delicious buffet-style), as well as a cafe open all day.

 Our room came with two twin beds (at our request) and featured an awesome, large balcony overlooking the city (and sealed windows so very little noise when closed).

-The customer service was really on per and even upon our way-too early arrival from a 10-hour suspect boat ride from the island, Crete, the hotel staff worked quickly to find us a room so that we could sleep before beginning our day.
+The customer service was on par and even upon our way-too early arrival from a 10-hour suspect boat ride from the island, Crete, the hotel staff worked quickly to find us a room so that we could sleep in before beginning our day of touring.

-I also actually tried the cafe food and Jesus Cristo they serve some delicious stuff!
-Out of pocket though so bring your wallet.
+I also actually tried the cafe food and wow—they serve some delicious meals!
+The cafe fares are out of pocket though so bring your wallet.

 Hotel Athinais' train stop is the BEST place you could be to get to the airport.
 I couldn't believe how easy it was!

-Share it with your friends using this Pinterest-friendly photo and comment below with any questions or suggestions.
+Share this Athens Travel Guide with your friends & comment below with any questions or suggestions.